Singularity of information flow at the Hopf bifurcation point: Asymptotic behavior

 \end{widetext} Substituting these moments into \eqref{lp_expand_def} and \eqref{lR_expand_def}, we obtain \begin{widetext}

 \end{widetext} and

 Therefore, the learning rate in the deterministic limit $V\rightarrow \infty$ is expressed as \begin{widetext}

-\end{widetext} where $\alpha$, $\beta$, $A^i_{kll}$, $B^i_{kll}$, $C^i_{kll}$, $D^i_{klmlm}$ and $E^i_{klmm}$ are constants independent of the variables $\boldsymbol{y}$, the bifurcation parameter $\epsilon$ and the system size $V$.
+\end{widetext} where $\alpha$, $\beta$, $A^i_{kll}$, $B^i_{kll}$, $C^i_{kll}$, $D^i_{klmlm}$ and $E^i_{klmm}$ are constants independent of the variables $\boldsymbol{y}$, the small parameter $\epsilon$ and the system size $V$.
 In the stationary regime $(\chi=-1)$, the deterministic limit is governed by the leading-order contribution obtained from the linearized dynamics, with corrections of order $\mathcal{O}(\epsilon^{3})$.
 In contrast, in the oscillatory regime $(\chi=1)$ additional $\epsilon^{2}$ terms appear and remain finite as $V\to\infty$.
-This results in a non-smooth change of learning rate at the bifurcation point in the deterministic limit.
-In particular, for the Brusselator with a = 1, \eqref{lst_general} yields \eqref{lst_piecewise}.
+This results in a non-smooth change in the learning rate at the bifurcation point in the deterministic limit.
+In particular, for the Brusselator with $a = 1$, \eqref{lst_general} yields \eqref{lst_piecewise}.